 John gives us another deep and foundational truth that weaves through our christian walk.

 Be careful with the stories of rebels, the screens and bright lights of the world that tell of the anti-heroes, the characters making evil seem good.

 Be careful of the people we know, those who shine bright as they walk in bad deeds, seemingly impervious to harm and attracting glory.

 Be careful that we do not imitate evil.
 Those people, those characters – They have not seen God.

-But we who know God, who see Jesus and follow Him – We are to imitate Him, goodness, the laws and precepts and commands that God has given to us in His word.
+But we who know God, who see Jesus and follow Him – We are to imitate what Jesus patterned for us while on earth.
+To walk in obedience in the laws and precepts and commands that God has given to us in His word.

-This is a worthy saying to memorise, and to wrestle with day in and out.
+The above verse is a worthy saying to memorise and to wrestle with its application in our lives.